intel/virtual-storage-manager/INSTALL.md

     /dev/disk/by-path/pci-0000:00:10.0-virtio-pci-virtio7   /dev/disk/by-path/pci-0000:00:11.0-virtio-pci-virtio8

 **step 5**
-If you have several kinds of storage medium, and you want these disks into diferent storage groups in VSM.
-You may flow operations below.
+If you have several kinds of storage medium, and you want these disks into different storage groups in VSM.
+You may follow the operations below.
 Otherwise, you may skip this step and just put all the disks into [10krpm_sas] section.

-If you want to add disks into other sections in `/etc/manifest/server.manifest` file.
+You may want to add disks into other sections in `/etc/manifest/server.manifest` file.
 Such as beyong [10krpm_sas] section.
 Take [ssd] as an example:

 1> Add storage class in `/etc/manifest/cluster.manifest` in controller node.